Today's Articles

 On this date in 2005, the Mexican government issued postage stamps of Memín Pinguín.

 Memín was first featured in the 1940s in a comic book and was later given his magazine.
-The character originally was created by Alberto Cabrera in 1943 and later was drawn by Sixto Valencia Burgos.
+The character was originally created by Alberto Cabrera in 1943 and later was drawn by Sixto Valencia Burgos.
 Burgos exaggerated the character via the instruction of Dulché.
 He also cites Ebony White as an influence.
 The original series had 372 chapters printed in sepia, and it was republished in 1952 and 1961.
-In 1988, it was re-edited, colorized, and in 2004 was re-edited again.
+1988 it was re-edited and colorized, and in 2004, it was re-edited.
 Burgos still works on the comic, updating the drawings for the renditions.

 The stories include comedy and soap opera elements.
 Memín, having read that Cleopatra took milk baths to lighten her skin, tries the same treatment in one issue.
 His mother cried because her son wanted to change his skin color.
 A repentant Memín decides to be proud of his race and color to honor his good mother.
 In another, Memín decides not to take communion after a cruel boy tells him Blacks aren't allowed in Heaven, pointing to the lack of Black angels in religious paintings as proof.
 Memín reasons that, since he's going to Hell anyway, he can make any mischief he wants.
 This prompted some Roman Catholic priests to boycott the magazine.